Tukoh Taka: Critical reaction

-Forbes's writer Chris Malone Méndez said the pairing of the two international artists with the Arab singer "was a natural choice for optimal global reach" but, while appreciating the song's trilingualism, noted that "no Qatari artists are featured on any World Cup songs".
+Forbes's writer Chris Malone Méndez said the pairing of the two international artists with the Arab singer "was a natural choice for optimal global reach" however while song was praised for representing diversity, it also received criticism.
 The song received negative reactions in the Arab world.
 Fans and critics accused Myriam Fares of imitating Shakira's dancing style and overall aesthetics.
 According to Haaretz, numerous online critics said the song had "annoying lyrics".

 Controversy

 After the announcement of their collaboration for the World Cup anthem, the three artists were criticised for choosing to be paid to sing a song in an Emirate whose internal policies violate LGBT rights and support perceived slavery.
 Singer Maluma replied to the charge by declaring: "it's something I can't resolve; [...]
 It's not something that I actually have to be involved with.
 I'm here enjoying my music and the beautiful life, playing soccer too".
 FIFA has also been under fire online for featuring Fares considering her blackface stunt in her "Goumi" (2018) music video.